AyaIrshaid/Synchronize_Async_Tasks/README.md

 # Synchronize Async Tasks

-Get notified when a list of Async tasks are done using 'dispatch_group'.
+Get notified when a list of Async tasks are done using `dispatch_group`.

 ![Notified after all Async tasks are done.](images/screenshots/1.gif)